Olga-Ivasenko/Terminal-commands/README.md

 hello who is here
 who really is here

-	- Looking for several words with no caps sensitivity and with only last 4 rows actuality:
+c) Looking for several words with no caps sensitivity and with only last 4 rows actuality:
 ```bash
 tail -f -n 4 filename.txt | grep -i -e "who" -e "hello"
 ```